j-mohammadi/RL-RacingCar/README.md

 Before we display the code of our Agent, I have to underline the tricks that are used in this version of DQN and that are often cited in research papers:
 - **Epsilon-greedy strategy**: as explained before, exploration of the environment is a key element and this allows for random exploration with a probability epsilon
-- **Double Networks**: two neural networs are used in order to improve stability of learning.
+- **Double Networks**: two neural networks: a target rarely updated, and another model updated frequently are used in order to improve stability of learning.
 - **Experience replay**: experience from past steps is stored in the memory and used for fiting the model with stochastic gradient descent.

+Here is the code of our DQN Agent:

 ```
 class minDQN_Agent():